TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 '...
 I dont want to be a muscle mommy'

 After finishing dawdling around, Josee left the bath.
-Dressed in a white gown with her hair tied in a towel, she left towards her office only to see Alex standing inside.
+Dressed in a white gown with her brown hair tied in a towel, she left towards her office only to see Alex standing inside.

 "Ah.
 Goodmorning milady", he lightly bowed.

 "...
 What do we have today?", Josee asked as she sat on the office chair and drinking the tea that Misha prepared before hand.

-"The villagers mined the limestone we found in the shores last time.
+"The villagers mined the limestone we found in the shore cave last time.
 They're all inside a shed in the outskirts"

 Josee lightly raised her eyebrows.

-"...
-Oh.
-Good.
-And the carpenters?"

-"Yes.
-They're busy building the thing you instructed.
-They say they'll have it done this week"

-"...
-Oh.
-Good.
-And the carpenters?"

-"Yes.
-They're busy building that thing you instructed.
-They say they'll have it done this week"
+'...
+We can finally begin solving the housing problem'

 ◇ ◇ ◇ ◇ ◇

 After dealing with a few affairs in the territory, Josee stepped into the barrack training grounds and begun her morning routine of training with Schulga.